 According to the Centre for Addiction and Mental Health, in parallel treatment, both disorders are treated simultaneously.
 However, these treatments are done by separate individuals or treatment teams.
 While it is beneficial to treat co-occurring disorders at the same time, the fact that they are treated separately has the drawbacks of contradictory treatment protocols and confusion for the patient.

 Integrated treatment, like parallel treatment, focuses on both disorders at the same time.
 However, the treatment for both is carried out by the same treatment team.
 This is believed to lead to better control of both disorders, lower chance of relapse, and longer remission of substance abuse and mental disturbances.
 However, this approach is relatively new, and there is not enough research to determine if it is truly more effective than any other treatment method.

 How to Find Treatment If You Suspect a Dual Diagnosis

 Again, the most important step in any substance abuse treatment, including treatment for dual diagnosis, is detox.
 The prospect of detoxing can be frightening and overwhelming.
 Fortunately, there are a number of detox facilities that can ease this process.
-If you are ready to begin living your life free from drugs and alcohol, call us at 800-483-2193, and we will help you find the detox that is right for you.
+If you are ready to begin living your life free from drugs and alcohol, call us at 800-483-2193(Who Answers?), and we will help you find the detox that is right for you.

 - U.S. National Library of Medicine.
 (2018).
 Dual Diagnosis.